Solar-network/docs/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 Congrats, you just posted AND reacted to data on a public blockchain!! :tada: :confetti_ball:

 From here, the sky is the limit!
-We can now leverage the power of the [Swipechain blockchain](/introduction/blockchain) and its [VendorField](/glossary/#smartbridge).
+We can now leverage the power of the [Solar blockchain](/introduction/blockchain) and its [VendorField](/glossary/#smartbridge).
 We could trigger alerts and notifications, even control things in the physical world!
 Set up a solenoid to unlock a door, create a vending machine, rent access to your robotics or e-transportation project... any of a million different configurations and possibilities.